-National Eligibility cum Entrance Test (NEET) exam was held for admission to the medical and affiliated courses today – 06th May 2018.
-More than 1.3 million candidates have appeared for the NEET 2018 in more than 2,000 centres spread across 150 Indian cities.
+National Eligibility cum Entrance Test (NEET) exam was held for admission to the medical and affiliated courses on 06th May 2018.
+More than 1.3 million candidates have appeared for NEET 2018 in more than 2,000 centres spread across 150 Indian cities.
 Probably this will be the last time the Central Board of Secondary Education (CBSE) held the examination.
 NEET was conducted in the morning half of the day – from 10 am to 1 pm.

 There were 4 versions of the question paper in every centre for NEET 2018 – PP, QQ, RR and SS were the versions in Kerala.
 The order of subjects in each version was different; likewise the options for each question were shuffled too in different versions; the total marks and the number of questions in ALL versions were the same.

 |Version||Order of Subjects|

 |Chemistry, Biology, Physics|

 Further analysis of the NEET 2018 paper is given below:

 Physics part of NEET 2018 was pronounced ‘difficult’ by many students immediately after the exam; the major reason for this could be the fact that these students would have attempted Physics part in the end.
 Had the students allocated the time proportioately to this paper, they would change their opinion about it.

 An almost evenly distributed paper between class XI and XII syllabii, it had very few difficult questions or questions with lengthy calculations.
 A student with basic subject knowledge and with some insight into applying the basic rules to problems should be able to score above average marks.
 Topic wise analysis and difficulty wise analysis for the Physics part of NEET 2018 are provided below: